 The elected officials must explain to the citizens why they take the actions they do.

 In Fort Dodge there has been an event in place for at least 20 years that brings state, and sometimes federal, legislators, together with citizens.
 It’s called Eggs and Issues.

 Eggs and Issues is a forum that is held once a month while the Iowa legislature is in session.
-It’s typically held on the fourth Saturday of January, Feburary, March and April.
-It’s held on the campus of Iowa Central Community College.
+The first forum will be held this afternoon.

-During the forum, the legislators give opening statements about issues and bills they are working on.
-Then it is the audience’s turn.
-Anyone in the room who has a question is free to ask it.
+During the forum, the legislators will give opening statements about issues and bills they are working on.
+Then they will answer the questions submitted by the public.

 The give and take between the legislators and the citizens is democracy at work.

 It is something that everyone should want to be part of.

 We encourage everyone to participate in their democracy by watching Eggs and Issues and submitting questions for the lawmakers.